gregorio-project/hyphen-la/doc/diphtongs.md

 # Recognizing diphthongs

-This document gathers some rules about diphthongs desmabiguation.
+This document gathers some rules about diphthongs desambiguation.
 It is not exhaustive though, and in case of doubt, looking up the word in a dictionnary indicating diphthongs is necessary.

 ## Introduction.